 “Foot Related Sports Injuries” by Jeffrey Jacobs, C. Ped

 While it is often not necessary to buy the most expensive shoes in the store, it is important not to skimp.
-Footwear should be selected that is comfortable, well fitting and well made.
+Footwear should be selected that is comfortable, well-fitting, and well made.
 They should be sized to fit snugly but allow ample room in the forefoot.
-It is important to try on several pairs to insure a proper fit.
+It is important to try on several pairs to ensure a proper fit.
 Like all shoes, they should be replaced when they are worn out.
 Wearing excessively worn shoes may lead to problems.
 But even the best shoes may be lacking in adequate foot support.
-The addition of custom inserts or orthotics can dramatically improve a shoes performance and go a long way to preventing injury.
+The addition of custom inserts or orthotics can dramatically improve a shoe’s performance and go a long way to preventing injury.

 Custom orthotics are made to the individual foot shape and are designed to provide enhanced biomechanics and alignment.
 They are commonly used to treat foot, shin and knee pain associated with sports that involve a lot of running.
 Orthotics can also help to provide shock absorbency, ankle stability and improve shoe fit.
 Orthotics for sports are generally full length, replacing the existing sock liner, and will be made of materials that provide good control while being flexible enough to function with the shoes.